Multi-Robot Path Planning Using Medial-Axis-Based Pebble-Graph Embedding: Pebble-Graph Embedding

-We can combine the two previous cases (single circle and two intersecting circles) to present our full continuous-to-discrete conversion algorithm in an arbitrary, continuous 2D workspace.
+We can combine the two previous cases to derive the final BuildGraph procedure.
 We assume that $K$ inscribed circles $\CIRCLE_{1,\cdots,K}$ are used and our algorithm is based on the assumption that, for any three (pairwise distinct) circles $\CIRCLE_a,\CIRCLE_b,\CIRCLE_c$, we have:

 As a result, we have the following inequality: